-Non-GAAP Metrics.
 We believe that investors benefit from having access to the same financial measures utilized by management.
-Operating margin, which is presented in the following table, is an important measure used by management to evaluate the economic performance of our core operations.
+Operating margin, which is presented in the following tables, is an important measure used by management to evaluate the economic performance of our core operations.
 Operating margin is not a generally accepted accounting principles ("GAAP") measure, but the components of operating margin are computed using amounts that are determined in accordance with GAAP.
-A reconciliation of operating margin to operating profit, which is its nearest comparable GAAP financial measure, is included in the following table.
+A reconciliation of operating margin to operating profit, which is its nearest comparable GAAP financial measure, is included in the following tables.
 Operating profit includes expense items, such as depreciation and amortization expense and general and administrative ("G&A") expense, which management does not focus on when evaluating the core profitability of our separate operating segments.
 Additionally, product margin, which management primarily uses to evaluate the profitability of our commodity-related activities, is provided in this table.
 Product margin is a non-GAAP measure; however, its components of product sales and cost of product sales are determined in accordance with GAAP.
 Our butane blending, fractionation and other commodity-related activities generate significant revenue.
 We believe the product margin from these activities, which takes into account the related cost of product sales, better represents its importance to our results of operations.

-One-Time Pension Correction.
-In first-quarter 2018, an error was discovered in our third-party actuary's valuation of our pension liabilities and net periodic pension expenses dating back to 2010.
-The impacts of the error were not material to any of our prior period financial statements and have been corrected in the current period.
-As a result, our first-quarter 2018 financial results discussed below include a one-time \$16.0 million pension correction, which included a \$5.7 million increase to operating expenses, \$3.4 million increase to G&A costs and \$6.9 million increase to other expense below operating profit.
+In first quarter 2018, an error was discovered in our third-party actuary's valuation of our pension liabilities and net periodic pension expenses dating back to 2010.
+The impacts of the error were not material to any of our prior period financial statements and were corrected in first quarter 2018.
+As a result, our financial results for the six months ended June 30, 2018 include a one-time \$16.0 million pension correction, which included a \$5.7 million increase to operating expenses, \$3.4 million increase to G&A costs and \$6.9 million increase to other expense below operating profit.
 See Note 1 - Organization, Description of Business and Basis of Presentation in Item 1 of Part I of this report for further information.